 Also remember that policies with lower monthly costs often see excesses rise up to more than £100, which may not be worth it if the value of your iPhone is on the lower end.

 If you plan on keeping your phone for several years, you can always invest in a two- or three-year plan from somewhere like Simple Insurance, which allows you pay upfront for the coverage and in some cases make savings.
-We were quoted £284.95 for a three year plan on a 64GB iPhone 11, which breaks down to around £7.90 p/m.
+We were quoted £214.95 for a three-year plan on a iPhone 12 (64GB), which breaks down to around £5.97p/m.
 Not much in the way of a price drop, but if you have the cash now then it can mean you're not tied down to a monthly payment for the next 36 months.

 Look at multi-policy